MaiMohamed12/Telecom-Italia-Milan-Internet-Usage-Analysis/README.md

 ### Overview

 This project focuses on analyzing and forecasting internet usage patterns from the Telecom Italia Milan dataset.
-It applies data preprocessing, outlier removal, and time-series modeling using a SARIMA model optimized through Grid Search to capture seasonal and trend behaviors in network demand.
+It applies data preprocessing, outlier removal, and time-series modeling using a SARIMAX model optimized through Grid Search to capture seasonal and trend behaviors in network demand.

 ### Key Steps